Ben Nevis via CMD Arete

 Keep following the path which can now start to turn boggy again till you reach and old fence line.
 Turn left and follow the old fence all the way down until you reach the style you first climbed.
 Then just retrace your steps back to the car.

-We will be running a guided walk on this route on 11th August.
-Please contact us if interested. (link to be added soon).
+We will be running a guided walk on this route over the Bank Hoilday weekend in August.
+Please contact us if interested.
+Or visit the event page here.
 Otherwise please go and enjoy one of the iconic routes up to the highest point of Britain.
 If you have any questions then please get in touch, we are always happy to help.